This policy details the admissions requirements for Alphacrucis University College (AC) courses of study.

 - admission requirements that are merit-based, but may be reconsidered on educational or disadvantage grounds;

-- course specific admission requirements as set by faculties/accreditation documents to ensure that commencing students have the appropriate academic knowledge and/or language skills required for success;
+- course specific admission requirements as benchmarked and set out in accreditation documents to ensure that commencing students have the appropriate academic knowledge and/or language skills required for success;

 - open, fair and transparent admission procedures for making decisions about student selection and treatment of all applicants.
 Students are admitted regardless of gender, race, national origin, marital status, faith or disability;

-- consistency of admission decisions across delivery sites through the Online Application Form which is processed at AC Central by the Registry.
+- consistency of admission decisions across delivery sites through the Online Application Form which is processed at AC Sydney Campus by the Student Experience Department.
 The processes for establishing applicant student identification are published as part of the student application process;

-- original documents (or certified copies) must be sighted in the case of degree testamurs and/or transcripts, related academic awards, and, where relevant, character references, employers’ testimonials, and certification or licences to practice where professional registration bodies are relevant.
-This practice equally applies to students who apply for advanced standing (other than former students or alumni of the College).
+- original documents (or certified copies) may be requested in the case of degree testamurs and/or transcripts, related academic awards, and, where relevant, character references, employers’ testimonials, and certification or licences to practice where professional registration bodies are relevant.
+This practice equally applies to students who apply for advanced standing (other than former students or alumni of AC).
 All applicants must be properly identified, usually through sighting of a birth certificate or passport, and any qualifications they have received be checked for verification.
-It is a condition of application that the applicant must provide permission for the College to verify the academic qualifications and/or transcript(s) of academic record presented by the applicant with the issuing institution.
+It is a condition of application that the applicant must provide permission for AC to verify any supporting documents, including the academic qualifications and/or transcript(s) of academic record presented by the applicant with the issuing institution.